-Stickers.
-Yes, virtual stickers in CS:GO (often used to commemorate certain events or players) occupy a special slice of the market.
-The cost of a sticker is defined by a number of factors, which we’ll break down before delving into the most expensive ones.
+Virtual stickers in CS:GO and Counter-Strike 2 occupy a special slice of the market.
+The cost of a sticker is determined by a number of factors, which we’ll break down before delving into the most expensive ones.

-Moreover, certain stickers can increase the price of certain weapon skins greatly.
-One of the most sought after weapon skin and sticker combinations is the AK-47 Redline with four iBUYPOWER Katowice 2014 Holo stickers.
+Applying some of these expensive stickers can increase the price of the weapon greatly too.
+One of the most sought-after skin and sticker combinations is the AK-47 Redline with four iBUYPOWER Katowice 2014 Holo stickers.
 More on that later!

 There are five rarities of stickers in CS:GO, ranging from High Grade up to Contraband.
 While they operate as a general guideline, there are exceptions to the rule, as you’ll find out further on.
 The following rarities are available: